 Connecting to PostgreSQL

 Sisense enables easy and quick access to databases, tables and views contained within PostgreSQL databases.
-The steps below describe how to connect to this type of data source.

 To import data from PostgreSQL: